How much does it cost?

 The price for all the equipment you need to get started as a beginner is around £150 to £200 with additional cost for "electric" kit required for competitions.
 Some suppliers offer "starter kits" for around £130.
 Some items of children's equipment are reduced by the non-addition of VAT, but typically the equipment price is the same for adults and children.

-Fencing equipment sometimes becomes available on eBay (or similar sites) - our best advice about those are "buyer beware" - you can get some great bargains, but equally you may by something which is not suitable.
+Fencing equipment sometimes becomes available on eBay (or similar sites) - our best advice about those is "buyer beware" - you can get some great bargains, but equally you may buy something that is not suitable.

 Fencing equipment is subject to very strict safety guidelines which change over time, hence some older equipment may no longer be considered safe for competition use.
 See the British Fencing and Federation Internationale D'Escrime (FIE) websites for details.